PinkleSoni/PinkleSoni/README.md

 - 👋 Hi, I’m @PinkleSoni
 - Based in USA as a product designer (web) at an ecommerce company.
-- Currently desgining and coding apps, using AI platoform  mostly
+- Currently desgining and coding apps, using AI mostly
 - 📫 How to reach me ...sonipinkle@gmail.com

 <!---